How to Use Visa B2B Payment Controls

 • Rule Notes:

-• Multiple rules can be applied to a card account if they do not contradict each other.
+• Multiple rules can be applied to a card account as long as they do not contradict each other.

-• When setting a spending rule, one ISO currency for rule setting should be specified in the request while the account is in use.
+• When setting a spending rule, currency code should be specified in the request.

-• Delete Controls* – Use this operation to remove ALL rules from the card(s) in near real-time.
-You can remove all rules from a card or use the Set Controls operation to replace existing rules with new rules.
-You cannot delete individual rules.
+• Delete Rules – Use this operation to remove all current and/or future rules from a card.
+You can clear all rules at once, or use the set rules operation to replace existing rules with new ones.
+Please note that individual rules cannot be deleted separately.

-Note: If all rules are removed, you can set a block flag at the account level to block card usage.
-You can also request rules to be removed from multiple accounts at the same time.
+Note: If all rules are removed, you can use Block Account API at the account level to block card usage.

 Reporting Management Service